bowenyu066/bowenyu066.github.io/files/cpp-notes.md

 Now, it might be confusing to think that something that has a name, like `destination` or `source`, is an rvalue reference.
 C++ has a critical rule here: a **named rvalue reference** (like `destination` here) is treated as an **lvalue** in subsequent code, so using `destination` later (in construction or assignment) **won't trigger move semantics automatically**.
 Think of it this way: something that has a name can be referred to over and over again throughout the code, so if the compiler really treats it as an rvalue and moves from it every time we use the name, it would be a disaster.
 Therefore, to enforce safety, C++ requires that you explicitly use `std::move(destination)` to indicate that you want to treat `destination` as an rvalue and trigger move semantics, even though `destination` is an rvalue reference.
 In practice, one would almost never use `std::string&& destination = std::move(source);` explicitly.
 The named rvalue reference is more commonly used for  **function overload resolution**; by providing two versions of a function—one that takes an lvalue reference (`&`) and one that takes an rvalue reference (`&&`), you let the compiler automatically choose the correct and most efficient path based on the argument you provide.
 But after getting inside the function, the rvalue reference is treated as an lvalue, so you still need to use `std::move()` to trigger move semantics.

 # 3. More on Lvalues, Glvalues, Rvalues, Prvalues and Xvalues

+This section is kind of bookish and perhaps a bit too technical, but it provides a strict definition of the basic concepts -- lvalues, rvalues, etc. -- that we introduced in [Section 1](#1--and--lvalue-rvalue-and-xvalue-stdmove).
+You can safely skip this section if you are not interested in the details.

 Historially, **lvalues** and **rvalues** go by their names because of the way they are used in expressions: lvalues appear on the left side, rvalues on the right side.
 For example, in the expression `int x = 42;`, `x` is an lvalue and `42` is an rvalue.
 This is not always the case, however, and does not count as the rigorous definition of lvalues and rvalues.